 When I came across this passage.
 I marveled at Laing’s insight into such a universal human experience ̶ the territory of ourselves, and also the manner in which a simple deceit, a secret, can create and define that territory.
-At the time I came across this quote I was conjuring up the history and personalities of the characters in my novel STILL LIFE IN A RED DRESS, and I realized how a simple deceit, a secret, can sometimes define and create a character and their inner landscape.
+At the time I came across this quote I was conjuring up the history and personalities of the characters in my novel STILL LIFE IN A RED DRESS, and I realized at the core of my story was the abundance of secrets.

 Many of my characters lie or have secrets.
 They lie to avoid facing up to truths.
 They lie to protect.
 They lie to deceive an enemy.
 In Still Life In A Red Dress the character Ray lies because he is unable to face his own culpability in the death of his friend Sonny’s lover and thus feels the truth will destroy his friendship.
 The character Aminta lives a life of duplicity.
 Her survival depends on secrets.
 She lies out of love for her country even though it costs her the love of a man.
 Lying always has costs.